 Your landlord got the demand letter and ignored it.
 Or they wrote back refusing to pay.
 This is the next phase: small-claims court, AG complaints, and the evidence package that wins.

-About 40% of deposit disputes settle within 14 days of a statute-cited demand letter.
-For the other 60%, you need to escalate.
-This kit covers every escalation path tenants have available — small-claims court, state AG complaint, evidence building, and follow-up cadence.
+Roughly 40% of deposit disputes settle within 14 days of a statute-cited demand letter.
+The other 60% need a push.
+This kit walks through the escalation paths that actually exist for tenants: small-claims court, the state AG complaint, the evidence package, and the follow-up cadence that keeps pressure on the landlord without burning you out.

 The rest of this kit gives you the exact templates, filing instructions, and follow-up cadence for each path.